FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/stress_testing.md

     node.3=027f25b1597d363babe412962b05995d56033636cb061737beeb7e9a6c811e19f1fccf763acc8271ba542eb4fe5d798e9b06ce0e28ef73285e7b86778ad879ca: 1
 ```

-If the node has already been started, you need to delete the data in the data directory of the node and restart the node to modify the creation block configuration.。
+If the node has already been started, you need to delete the data in the data directory of the node and restart the node to modify the creation block configuration。

 ```shell
 # Modify the config.ini configuration of node0